-MIC-20003GE: ANALYTICAL INSTRUMENTATION
+MIC-20003GE: ANALYTICAL INSTRUMENTATION (Credits 2) Objectives

-Objectives: This aim of this course is to acquaint students with various techniques and instruments required to study and engineer living organisms including microorganisms.
-These techniques are also useful in evaluating the application of metabolites obtained from such organisms.
+- To acquaint students with various techniques and instruments required to study and engineer living organisms including microorganisms. - To study application of high-end equipment's in microbiology.

 - 1.1 Principle and applications of microscopy - 1.2 Fluorescent, confocal and electron microscopy - 1.3 Principle of centrifugation and its applications - 1.4 Ultracentrifugation and its applications - 1.5 Chromotography-gel chromatography, GLC, HPLC